 Program: Sociology of Education

-João is originally from São Paulo, Brazil.
-He received a BA in economics and a Certificate in educational policy studies from the University of Wisconsin-Madison in 2017.
-After his undergraduate studies, he started as an economics doctoral student at the CUNY Graduate Center, where he studied for a year before transferring to NYU.
+I am originally from São Paulo, Brazil.
+I received a BA in economics from the University of Wisconsin-Madison in 2017.
+After my undergraduate studies, I started as an economics doctoral student at the CUNY Graduate Center, where he studied for one year before transferring to NYU.